softfire-eu/softfire-eu.github.io/docs/install-softfire-middleware.md

 !!! note
       The SoftFIRE Middleware is OS independent, however the bootstrap procedure assumes that the underlying OS is Debian based.

+In case you want just to play around with the Experiment Manger, you can use the docker installation

 ## Prerequisites

 Both procedures needs to have git installed